Charles A. Hausler papers

-The collection contains watercolor renderings, sketches and photographs and tracings from Hausler’s private practice, documenting more than 100 buildings, including civic and commercial structures, churches, residences, banks, hospitals and schools.
-Among the notable buildings documented are the St. Paul Temple of Aaron (1954); Faribault (Minnesota) School for the Deaf (1931); pencil tracings for the Labor Temple (St. Paul) (1930); and photographs, tracings, and renderings for the Minnesota Building (St. Paul) (1928).
+The collection contains watercolor renderings, sketches, photographs, and tracings from Hausler’s private practice, documenting more than 100 buildings, including civic and commercial structures, churches, residences, banks, hospitals, and schools.
+Among the notable buildings documented are the St. Paul Temple of Aaron (1954); the Faribault (Minnesota) School for the Deaf (1931); pencil tracings for the Labor Temple (St. Paul) (1930); and photographs, tracings, and renderings for the Minnesota Building (St. Paul) (1928).

 Language of Materials

 Restrictions on Access